devkodeio/the-dom-challenge/README.md

 ### Challenge 3:

-Create a chess board using HTML, CSS and Vanilla Javascript, where if you click on any of the block it should highlight its diagonals.
+Implement chess board using HTML, CSS and Vanilla Javascript, where if you click on any of the block it should highlight its diagonals.
 [View](./chess-board/README.md)

 **Duration:** 90 Minutes <br/>